 You will already learn some altitude control from learning how to turn, but practice making some slow and steady altitude gains and losses.
 This will prepare your reflexes to react in times of need and also prepare you to land and take off effectively.

-After you have practiced making turns and gaining/losing altitude, it is now time to train your muscle memory even further.
+After you have practised making turns and gaining/losing altitude, it is now time to train your muscle memory even further.

 Climb up in altitude and fly ‘figure 8s’.
 This is done by first turning in one direction, letting it fly in a cross section and then turning in the other direction and repeating this process.